opentorah/opentorah/xml-codec-plan.md

 (`ElementTo`, `Parsable`, `Parser` / `ParserState`, `Unparser`) and bind the same documents with `org.podval.xml.XmlCodec` derived from ZIO Schema.

+PRs 1–9 are done: `org.opentorah.xml` is gone; catalogs use `org.podval.xml`.
-This is a plan, not an implementation.
-Gradle wiring so `core` can see the library is already in place (composite `includeBuild` of site-publisher when that checkout exists).
+Gradle wiring is a composite `includeBuild` of site-publisher when that checkout exists.

 Codec mapping rules and modifier names live in the Site Publisher design note (section **XML codec**).
 This file is the OpenTorah-side migration.